robwierzbowski/gulp-intermediate/readme.md

 Type: `string`
 Default: `.`

-Tell the plugin what directory (relative to the tempDir) it should read back into the stream after processing is finished.
+The directory (relative to `tempDir`) the plugin will read files back into the stream from after processing is finished.

 #### process(tempDir, cb)